Large and moderate deviations for a discrete-time marked Hawkes process: Introduction

 in probability as $t\rightarrow\infty$, and the central limit theorem also holds, see \cite{WZ}:

-in distribution as $t\rightarrow\infty$. under the additional assumption that and the first four moments of $\ell$ are finite.
+in distribution as $t\rightarrow\infty$ under the assumptions that and the first four moments of $\ell$ are finite.

-In this paper, we are interested in studying the large deviations for the above discrete-time marked Hawkes process.
-Before we proceed, we will briefly review the large deviation principles and the existing large deviations results for continuous Hawkes models.
+In this paper, we are interested in studying the large and moderate deviations for the above discrete-time marked Hawkes process.
+Before we proceed, we will briefly review the large deviation principle, the moderate deviation principle, and the existing results for Hawkes models.